contrast-zone/cfg.js/v-parse-cfg.md

             RETURN treeItem;

 This algorithm is a chart based algorithm that groups parsing items into columns.
 Columns correspond to offsets from the beginning of input sequence.
 Columns are incrementally processed, never looking back into the previous columns in the chart.
 Algorithm stores generated items in the chart as pairs of a sequence and an index of the sequence element.
 This way it is always possible to know what is ahead element of the current item without looking to back columns.
-We just increment the index attribute by one, possibly refering to parents of the current item if the index points to the last element.
+We just increment the index attribute by one, possibly referring to parents of the current item if the index points to the last element.

 The main function `Parse` serves as a loop over chart columns and productions.
 The loop behaves as a [breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) to reach all the tokens relative to `start` symbol.
 It repeatedly calls `MergeItem` procedure to populate the chart onwards.
 When the parsing is over (there are no additional columns and items in the chart), `Parse` function returns a call to `MakeSyntaxTree` function that composes a parse tree out of the chart.